History of the Jews in Lithuania: Stanislaw II Poniatowski

+The municipal dispute went beyond concerns over antisemitism and also involved a long term conflict between the burghers and the Jews.
+When the Jews clashed with trade guilds or burghers there was often only enough business for one of the two to survive, as markets were limited, competition was fierce, and poverty was commonplace.
+The Christian burghers and guilds often exploited the widespread economic suffering of the Christian artisans to incite them against the Jews, by scapegoating the Jews for the artisans economic woes.
+By these methods the burghers were effectively able to advance themselves at the Jews interest.

 Jewish culture in Lithuania

 The founding of the yeshivot in Lithuania was due to the Lithuanian-Polish Jews who studied in the west, and to the German Jews who migrated about that time to Lithuania and Poland.
 Very little is known of these early yeshivot.
 No mention is made of them or of prominent Lithuanian rabbis in Jewish writings until the 16th century.
 The first known rabbinical authority and head of a yeshivah was Isaac Bezaleel of Vladimir, Volhynia, who was already an old man when Solomon Luria went to Ostroh in the fourth decade of the 16th century.
 Another rabbinical authority, Kalman Haberkaster, rabbi of Ostrog and predecessor of Luria, died in 1559.
 Occasional references to the yeshivah of Brest are found in the writings of the contemporary rabbis Solomon Luria (died 1585), Moses Isserles (died 1572), and David Gans (died 1613), who speak of its activity.
 Of the yeshivot of Ostrog and Vladimir in Volhynia it is known that they were flourishing in the middle of the 16th century, and that their heads vied with one another in Talmudic scholarship.
 Mention is also made by Gans of the head of the Kremenetz yeshivah, Isaac Cohen (died 1573), of whom but little is known otherwise.

 At the time of the Lublin Union, Solomon Luria was rabbi of Ostrog, and was regarded as one of the greatest Talmudic authorities in Poland and Lithuania.
 In 1568 King Sigismund ordered that the suits between Isaac Borodavka and Mendel Isakovich, who were partners in the farming of certain customs taxes in Lithuania, be carried for decision to Rabbi Solomon Luria and two auxiliary rabbis from Pinsk and Tiktin.